fabiangunzinger/online-experiments/_todo.md

 Later
+- [ ] Read titiunik2020natural for neat definition of RCE and interesting discussion of types of randomness
 - [ ] deng2017trustworthy on more general/complex cases in online experiment practice
 - [ ] Add section on testing and CI
 - [ ] Add section on power calculations